isaacJChen/Tunite/README.md

 # CONTENTS

-- home feed
+- home feed: view songs from your community
-- song profiles
+- song profiles: view contents of a song, including tags and credits
-- explore
+- explore: scan many versions of a single song
-- user profiles
+- user profiles: view user social media and songs posted
-- collection
+- collection: view saved songs in your collection for future collaboration
-- web view
+- web view: post original songs or collaborate on songs saved to your collection

 # TECH STACK